-At university you will also be expected to undertake a large amount of independent study.
+For every hour spent at university you will be expected to complete additional hours of independent study.
 Your individual study time could be spent preparing for, or following up on formal study sessions; reading; assessing data from experiments; completing lab reports; and revising for examinations.

 You can either take out a Tuition Fee Loan (see Funding section below) to pay your fees or, if you are paying them yourself, you can pay in instalments.

 Tuition fees for a year abroad or placement year on a full time undergraduate course will be a proportion of the full fee for the year in which you commence your time abroad or placement.

 For information on field trip and other course related costs which are not included in your tuition fee, please contact the relevant Department/School.